eskista/AmazoneFrontEnd/README.md

 # Getting Started with Create React App

-XXXXX

 ## Tools used

-Material UI
+- Material UI
-React router
+- React router
-react-currency-format
-firebase
+- react-currency-format for Prefix, suffix and thousand separator (when calculating items in basket)
+- Firebase for hosting and database

 ###